xai-ed/xai-ed.github.io/content/english/instructions/review_guidelines.md

 - A total of 200-500 words of detailed feedback that give a complete assessment of a submission that contains rationale that explain recommendations and concerns.
 Please aim to write the kind you would like to receive for your own work.
 Please avoid very short reviews, they are frustrating for authors and detrimental to the overall review process.
 - The review should include:
     - A brief summary of the paper itself (e.g., the question being addressed, the high level approach used, what was found).
-    - A thorough assessment of the submission’s main strengths and weaknesses in making a conceptual, technical, or empirical contribution to the study of human-centric explainable AI in education.
+    - A thorough assessment of the submission’s main strengths and weaknesses in making a conceptual, technical, or empirical contribution to the study of human-centric explainable AI in education and relevant for the study of explainable AI in education and/or learning analytics.
     - Where possible, suggestions for improvement should be given.
 - The following categories and questions are useful to consider in writing your review:
     - **Scope:**